High-z galaxies with JWST and local analogues -- it is not only star formation: Temperatures and abundances using the empirical method

 The classical way to estimate temperatures of ionized nebulae is based on the ratio of the fluxes of auroral transitions to lower lying transitions.
 This is a fairly straightforward technique and it was already well-established when Aller wrote his influencial book ``Gaseous Nebulae'' \citep{allerGaseousNebulae1956}.
 It relies on the relatively strong temperature dependence of auroral lines relative to lower-lying levels.

-The method has been widely used in nearby galaxies and star-forming regions although the faintness of auroral lines has always limited their use and they are rarely detected at high redshift \citep[see][for a compilation]{sandersMOSDEFSurveyDirectmethod2020} and have been almost exclusively focused on \oiii{} detections with the recent detection of auroral \oii{7322,7332} by \citet{sandersPreviewJWSTMetallicity2022} the exception.
+The method has been widely used in nearby galaxies and star-forming regions although the faintness of auroral lines has always limited their use and they are rarely detected at high redshift \citep[see][for a compilation]{sandersMOSDEFSurveyDirectmethod2020} and have been almost exclusively focused on \oiii{} detections with the recent detection of auroral \oii{7322,7332} by \citet{sandersPreviewJWSTMetallicity2023} the exception.

 The most widely used ratio at low redshift and the most interesting one for the present sample is the \oiii{4363}/\oiii{5007} ratio of doubly-ionized oxygen.
+This is insensitive to density over a range of densities likely to occur in star forming galaxies.
+For concreteness I will fix the density to $n_e=10^2\,\mathrm{cm}^{-3}$ where relevant.
 The limiting factor here is usually the detection of \oiii{4363} but also the relative flux calibration of the spectrum, including de-reddening.
 In view of the flux calibration issues with the spectra it is therefore desirable to find a more robust estimator both for temperatures and abundances.
-In the following illustrations I will fix the density to $n_e=10^2\,\mathrm{cm}^{-3}$ as a typical value given the lack of suitable density sensitive indicators in the NIRSpec spectra of the highest redshift galaxies.

 We can improve the robustness by using the double, or composite, line ratio\footnote{If the reader wants a shorthand, I offer OHOH but will refrain from using it.} \oiii{4363}/\hg/\oiii{5007}/\hb\ instead of \oiii{4363}/\oiii{5007}.
 Double line ratios were explored by~\citet{evansTheoreticalModelsII1985a} from a different angle, but they are not widely used.
 They do, however, offer a way to construct diagnostic diagrams that are insensitive to dust attenuation or flux calibration issues which can be helpful not only here but also when combining JWST with ground-based or other space-based facilities.
-I note that this ratio was also used by~\citet{trumpPhysicalConditionsEmissionLine2022} but they used it to estimate \oiii{4363}/\oiii{5007} using a fixed \hb/\hg\ ratio, this however ignores the temperature sensitivity of the \hb/\hg\ ratio and as it is trivial to calculate the necessary emissivity ratios using e.g.\ \texttt{pyneb} there is no need to make this approximation.
+I note that this ratio was also used by~\citet{trumpPhysicalConditionsEmissionLine2023} but they used it to estimate \oiii{4363}/\oiii{5007} using a fixed \hb/\hg\ ratio, this however ignores the temperature sensitivity of the \hb/\hg\ ratio and as it is trivial to calculate the necessary emissivity ratios using e.g.\ \texttt{pyneb} there is no need to make this approximation.

 The proposed double line ratio normalises the fluxes of the oxygen lines to their closest Balmer lines.
 That takes out any large-scale flux calibration issues and in fact makes the line ratio quite insensitive to dust attenuation as well.
 To illustrate this the left panel of Figure~\ref{fig:te_sensitivity} shows the relative error we make in estimating $T_e$ when not accounting for dust attenuation.
 I have assumed here a power-law dust law with $\tau(\lambda)\propto \lambda^{-1.3}$.
 I chose dust attenuation as one example of a spectral slope error, other functional forms like a power-law or a linear flux error give similar results and can give errors in the opposite direction as well.